codsen/codsen/packages/object-merge-advanced/README.md

 For unit tests we use [AVA](https://github.com/avajs/ava), [Istanbul CLI](https://github.com/istanbuljs/nyc) and [JS Standard](https://github.com/feross/standard) notation.

+I aim to have 100% code coverage, which it is at the moment.

 ## Contributing

 All contributions are welcome.
 Please stick to [Standard JavaScript](https://github.com/feross/standard) notation and supplement the `test.js` with new unit tests covering your feature(s).